tensorflow/io/tensorflow_io/json/README.md

-# TensorFlow i/o JSON Datasets
+# TensorFlow I/O JSON Datasets

 [JSON (JavaScript Object Notation)](https://www.json.org/) is an open-standard file format that uses human-readable text to transmit data objects consisting of key–value pairs and array data types (or any other serializable value).
 JSON format is widely used in machine learning and data science.

-TensorFlow i/o JSON support mainly focuses on the **record** array in JSON, here is an example:
+TensorFlow I/O JSON dataset supports the **record** arrays in JSON, here is an example with 3 columns and 2 records:

 ```json
 [